SpaceControl: Introducing Test-Time Spatial Control to 3D Generative Modeling: Introduction

+Existing approaches that provide spatially controlled 3D object generation fall into two categories: \textit{training-based} and \textit{guidance-based} methods.
+The former extend generative models by fine-tuning them to accept particular forms of geometric inputs, for example, voxel conditioning in LION~\citep{vahdat2022lion} or primitive- and mesh-based inputs in Spice-E~\citep{sella2023spic}.
+Such approaches deliver explicit spatial control while maintaining the inference time of the base model, but require additional training, which often reduces their generalization capabilities.
+By contrast, guidance-based methods such as LatentNeRF \citep{metzer2023latent} operate solely at inference time, avoiding retraining, but typically incur substantial optimization overhead.
+Other approaches combine fine-tuning with test-time optimization.
+For instance, Coin3D \citep{dong2024coin3d} fine-tunes a multi-view generative model to produce geometry-consistent images, which are then used jointly with the geometric conditioning to optimize a geometry-aware radiance field.

+Another line of works focuses on enriching existing 3D assets with geometric and appearance details~\citep{michel2022text2mesh,chen2023fantasia3d,barda2025instant3dit}, but typically assumes fine-grained input geometry, limiting its usefulness in creative workflows where artists tend to begin with coarse sketches.

-In this work, we present \name{}, a training-free method that injects explicit geometric control into modern framework for text- or image-conditioned 3D generation, such as Trellis~\citep{xiang2024structured} or SAM 3D~\citep{sam3dteam2025sam3d3dfyimages}, by directly encoding user-specified geometry into its latent space and using it as explicit guidance.
-Our method requires no additional training and enables controllable generation from diverse forms of geometry, ranging from simple primitives to detailed meshes.
+In this work, we present \name{}, a training-free method that introduces explicit spatial control into modern generative frameworks for text- or image-conditioned 3D generation, such as Trellis~\citep{xiang2024structured} or SAM 3D~\citep{sam3dteam2025sam3d3dfyimages}.
+The approach directly encodes user-specified geometry into the latent space as explicit guidance, requiring no additional training and enabling controllable generation from a broad range of geometric inputs, from simple geometric primitives to detailed meshes.

-We compare \name{} against both training-based~\citep{sella2023spic} and guidance-based~\citep{dong2024coin3d} approaches, as well as a stronger training-based variant of Spice-E adapted to Trellis.
-Remarkably, despite requiring no fine-tuning, \name{} achieves superior geometric faithfulness while preserving visual realism.
-We further provide a user interface that allows online editing of superquadrics and real-time generation of textured assets, supporting practical deployment in design workflows.
+We evaluate \name{} against existing training-based~\citep{sella2023spic} and guidance-based~\citep{dong2024coin3d} approaches, as well as a stronger training-based variant of Spice-E adapted for Trellis.
+Despite requiring no fine-tuning, \name{} achieves superior geometric faithfulness while maintaining high visual realism.
+Furthermore, we introduce a user interface for interactive superquadric editing and real-time textured asset generation, facilitating seamless integration into practical design flows.